jt-foss/financrr-app/README.md

 It is designed to run behind a reverse proxy.<br>
 To run it:

-1. execute `sudo bin/build.bash`
+1. execute `bash bin/build.bash`
 2. execute `docker compose up -d`

-## Related Projects

-Here a projects listed that are related to this project.

-- [Eh-Kurz GUI](https://github.com/DenuxPlays/EhKurz-Web) A GUI for this project.

 ## Development

 We use docker in two different ways.<br>
-In development we use docker to only run the database and (if you want) pgAdmin.<br>
+In development we use docker to only run the databases.<br>
-We do this with the following command: `docker compose up -d db pgadmin`
+We do this with the following command: `docker compose up -d db cache`

 In production, we use docker to run the whole application.<br>
 We do this with the following command: `docker compose up -d`